Retro Branding Is About the Version of You That Lives in the Past.

 Fans want to feel like the new version understands who they’ve become, too.

 That’s why retro branding is always a collaboration (and all branding really).
-The brand brings the imagery, the callbacks, and the design.
-However, consumers bring their memories, emotions, and moral meanings.
-Successful retro branding taps into personal stories, imagined identities, and longings that never fully left us.
+The brand brings the callbacks and design, and consumers bring their emotions and assign meaning.

 Teaching New Brands Old Tricks